 Before I read anyone else's fanfic, I wrote one of my own – The March Of Progress, completed in December 2010.
 It was my way of dealing with the withdrawal symptoms when I had no more episodes left to watch, and was simply my vision of a fantasy 9th series, where unwelcome changes were fixed and my favourite departed characters made a comeback!
 There's a mixture of stuff from different seasons, along with some original innovations.
 It was the first fanfic I ever published, and I didn't know much about good writing techniques at the time, so it's pretty amateurish – but I had fun dreaming it up, and some people have told me they enjoyed reading it.
 I'm still fond of the humorous dialogue in places!

 Another silly thing I wrote was Caei's Quest in November 2011.
-Caei is an amusingly eccentric bot who used to appear in the Knightmare chat room on IRC.
-(If you want to join us, chat sessions happen on Sunday evenings from around 7 or 8pm UK time.
-You'll need to use an IRC client such as Mibbit – server irc.knightmare.org.uk, channel #Knightmare.)
+Caei was an amusingly eccentric bot who used to appear in the Knightmare chat room on IRC.
 One week I made a passing remark about how she'd be difficult to write as a fanfic character... and then found myself thinking of funny ways to use her catchphrases in a typical Knightmare quest.
 Thus a whole spoof script was born, with Caei as the dungeoneer and the other bots as her teammates (along with a chat room 'Guest' she often mysteriously mentioned).
-It's full of in-jokes and will make no sense if you're not a regular visitor. :p
+It's full of in-jokes and will make no sense if you weren't a regular visitor back then. :p

-I've been working on another, much better fanfic since early 2011, but the initially simple idea grew to epic proportions and the whole thing needs a brutal rewrite, so I don't know when it might be ready to share.
+I've been working on another fanfic since early 2011, but the initially simple idea grew to epic proportions and the whole thing needs a brutal rewrite, so I don't know when it might be ready to share.
 I also have lots more fanfic ideas at various stages of planning – the problem is finding the time to actually write them all!